danieldynesius/covid/README.md

-# Wastewater Data Viz - EARLY WIP
+# Europe Wastewater Data Viz - EARLY WIP
 This is a work in progress to visualize Swedish covid wastewater data.
 !DONT MAKE INTERPRETATIONS ON THIS GRAPHS YET!